paulwarren/nzde/dict/W/README.md

 ## wild sheep

-<b>1</b> n. an unfarmed sheep that roams and breeds in the wild [ shedding wool naturally, often carrying disease and leading astray farmed sheep.](See Hokonui)
+<b>1</b> n. an unfarmed sheep that roams and breeds in the wild [ shedding wool naturally, often carrying disease and leading astray farmed sheep.]
+(See Hokonui)

 ## wild spinach